-of connection.
-Some family members have said that the act of giving a massage or applying lotion to the hands or face helps them to feel close to their loved Physical touch is another way of having a sense stimulation as this may result in rapid breathing, one.
-It is also important to avoid the risk of overtightening of the muscles, grinding of the teeth, restlessness and fatigue.
+Physical touch is another way of having a sense of connection.
+Some family members have said that the act of giving a massage or applying lotion to the hands or face helps them to feel close to their loved one.
+It is also important to avoid the risk of overstimulation as this may result in rapid breathing, tightening of the muscles, grinding of the teeth, restlessness and fatigue.